appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/fod-mobile-assesment.md

 ### Input Variables

-Below is a list of input variables that can be used with this component with a description of each.
+Below is a list of input variables that can be used with this component, along with a description of each.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3152-fodInput.png' />

 :::warning

-Avoid hard-coding sensitive information like tokens and API keys directly into the step parameters.
+Avoid hard-coding sensitive information, like tokens and API keys, directly into the step parameters.

 We recommend using [**Environment Variables**](/environment-variables/managing-variables) groups for such sensitive variables.